 Urban planning is not the only criteria which need to be checked.
 Technical and geographic arena too needs to be updated.
 An emergency action plan, inundation maps and dam-break analysis – all act as early warning signs and mitigate the loss by floods.
 They identify the emergency conditions of a dam, specifies a pre-planned action while releasing volumes of water to minimise and risks.
 Well, none of this exists in Kerala.
 As per a report by the Comptroller and Auditor General (CAG) none of the 61 dams in Kerala had an emergency action plan.

 The Kerala disaster could be a preview of what could happen to the major states in India due to its combination of poorly managed dams, heavy rains and lack of urban planning.
-According to a report in The Times Of India, cities like Mumbai and Thane in Maharashtra, which is also home to a whopping 3,264 dams, are at a risk of Kerala like floods due to unchecked urbanization and lack of flood control measures.
+According to a report in The Times Of India, cities like Mumbai and Thane in Maharashtra, which is also home to a whopping 3,264 dams, are at a risk of Kerala like floods due to unchecked urbanisation and lack of flood control measures.
 Countries around the globe are moving from a disaster management approach to a disaster control one.
 Netherlands, China, Japan and Bangladesh to name a few.
 Our delay in including such an approach in our policies has caused flooding incidents claiming lives and causing damage year after year, as you can see in the video below.